-Please allow TWO full working days for repeat prescriptions to be processed.
+Please allow THREE full working days for repeat prescriptions to be processed.
 This does not include weekends and bank holidays.

 Repeat prescriptions can be requested in the following ways:

-- By hand - drop your computerised repeat slip in at reception with the required items cleary marked.
+- By hand - drop your computerised repeat slip in at reception with the required items clearly marked.

 - By post - write to us (or send the slip) and include a stamped addressed envelope if you want us to post it back to you.